LocalDigitalChatbots/localdigitalchatbots.github.io/data-dive-planning-service-oxford-city-council.md

 ## Telephone calls

-The Contact Centre has a 40-seat capacity.
-Callers are routed using IVR to available Customer Service Advisers.
+The Contact Centre has a 40-seat capacity and handles the majority of calls from the public across a range of services, including Planning.

-For Planning, considered as a small service for the number of
+Planning is considered as a small service and so has no dedicated officers.
+Callers are routed using IVR to an available Customer Service Adviser.

 It acts as a ‘triage’ for calls to the planning department.
 It does not have trained planners working within it.
 A large proportion of calls are for a named individual, but local policy is to not give these out and for the contact centre to handle the calls if it can.